micah-williamson/restkit/response/README.md

 Returning a `Response` should be used if the route or rule may return different types of responses.
-For everything else, use the `ResponseCode` and `ErrorCode` decorators.
+For everything else, use the `ResponseCode` and `ErrorCode` decorators if you don't intended to use the defaults.
 These decorators override the default response codes for success and error responses.

-ResponseCodes and ErrorCodes can be added to any injectable method.
+Only one default response code and error code can be used for a particular `Route`, `Rule`, or `Resolver`.

 ```typescript
 import {Route, Param, Resolver, ResponseCode, ErrorCode} from 'expresskit';